Fgorbing/Fgorbing/README.md

 - 👋 Hi, I’m @Fgorbing
-- 👀 I’m interested in  aprender programaçao
+- 👀 I’m interested in aprender
-- 🌱 I’m currently  fazendo ocurso  CC50.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...